infinum/wordpress-handbook/Coding standards/PHP coding standards.md

   }
 ```

-When the method can return more than one types (string or boolean for instance), **don't specify the return type**, as this will most likely throw `TypeError` exceptions.
+When the method can return more than one types (string or boolean for instance), **don't specify the return type**, as this will most likely throw `TypeError` exceptions (the RFC for `mixed` typehint is opened for version 7.3, and you can read it [here](https://wiki.php.net/rfc/mixed-typehint)).

 From PHP 7.1 you can explicitly declare a variable to be `null`